From zero to device

 Like most other APIs designed by the Khronos Group, Vulkan has a reputation of being very verbose, requiring hundreds of lines of code in order to perform the simplest tasks.
 While that statement is not wrong, it is arguably incomplete and misleading:

 • Vulkan is specified as a C API.
 This is necessary for it to be callable from many programming languages, but due to limitations of its type system, C tends to make patterns like resource managements and optional features verbose.
-This is why it is a good idea to avoid using C APIs directly, and instead prefer higher-level language-specific wrappers that leverage the extra capabilities of modern type systems for ergonomics, like vulkano in Rust.
+This is why it is a good idea to avoid using C APIs directly, and instead prefer higher-level wrappers that leverage the extra capabilities of modern programming languages for ergonomics, like vulkano in Rust.

 • While a Vulkan “Hello world” is indeed quite long, much of it revolves around one-time initialization work that would not need to be repeated in a larger application.
 As a consequence, less trivial Vulkan programs will be more comparable in size to programs written against other APIs that have a less flexible initialization process.